 CLST is an interdepartmental and interdisciplinary graduate program at Columbia University.
-This means that it is a self-standing, independent entity.
-It is not subsumed within one of the Departments that participate in the program, even if it may be administratively linked.
-CLST graduate students pursue genuinely interdisciplinary courses of study (for details, please see the requirement sections).
-They take classes in a variety of different departments, typically fulfill their teaching obligations in more than one department, and develop research projects that reflect an interdisciplinary understanding of the field.
+This means that it is a self-standing, independent entity, rather than belonging to one of the Departments that participate in the program.
+CLST graduate students pursue genuinely interdisciplinary courses of study (for details, please see the requirement